INFN - Laboratori Nazionali di Frascati, Italy | October 20-29, 2015 |

 LAB - A. Balla, M. Beretta, G. Felici

-• ISE/EDK (Xilinx) based workshop (Design/Simulation/Implementation based on VHDL and SPARTAN-3AN developing board).
+• Introduction to the XILINX FPGA developing environment and VHDL coding language• ISE/EDK (Xilinx) based workshop (Design/Simulation/Implementation based on VHDL and SPARTAN-3AN developing board).
 Implementation of a simple code to acquire digital input signals.

 • Requirements